killfrenzy96/AiyaFrenzyBot/README.md

 - /upscale command - resize your image.
 - buttons - certain outputs will contain buttons.
   - 🖋 - edit prompt, then generate a new image with same parameters.
-  - 🎲 - randomize seed, then generate a new image with same parameters.
+  - 🔁 - randomize seed, then generate a new image with same parameters.
-  - 📋 - view the generated image's information.
   - ❌ - deletes the generated image.

 ## Notes